Supercookiegaming/6502-ROR-Test-Board/README.md

 EasyEDA files are now available for both boards. you should be able to modifiy the design if you want.
 All i ask if you decide to modify the board you include "Originally Developed By SuperCookie" somewhere on the silkscreen, my logo is not required however.

-V1 and V1.1 both now support zif sockets for the 6502 and AT28C256, the imporved reset circuit design and better silkscreen instructions and pinouts.
+V1 and V1.1 both now support zif sockets for the 6502 and AT28C256, the imporved reset circuit design, ground M3 mounting points, and better silkscreen instructions and pinouts.